 International Youth Day

-The International Youth Day celebration would not have come at any more critical time than a moment as this after the African continent renewed its commitment on the new course in transforming Africa into the global powerhouse of the future with the African Agenda 2063 blueprint and master plan.
-Such a laudable Goal cannot be achieved not to mention sustaining if the African youth as not fully integrated into the process.
+The International Youth Day celebration would not have come at any more critical time than a moment as this after the African continent has renewed its commitment on the new course in transforming Africa into a global powerhouse of the future with the African Agenda 2063 blueprint and master plan.
+Such a laudable Goal cannot be achieved not to mention sustaining if the African youths are not fully integrated into the process.

-According to the United Nations statistics, the Africa youth population age 15-24 was 226 million as of 2015, making 20% of the African population.
+According to the United Nations statistics, the Africa youth population age 15-24 was 226 million in 2015.
+This is about 20% of the African population.
 If we include all people below 35, then the youth makes almost 75% of the African population.
 This goes without many words to tell us that it’s impossible to build Africa without building the youths.

 A day like this avail us an opportunity to sit and review the youth engagement in building Africa.
 Do they have the right skills?
-Are they exposed to the right opportunities and information?
+Are the youths exposed to the right opportunities and information?

-It might also interest you to know that Africa has the largest concentration of young people in the world with about 30% of the world youth population and this youth population is still predicted to increase to 42% by 2030.
-In other words, Africa will be having 42% of the worlds most innovative population by 2030 if provided with the right education and exposure or the world most destructive population if they are left unattended to.
+It might also interest you to know that Africa has the largest concentration of young people in the world.
+30% of the world youth population is in Africa and this population is still predicted to increase to 42% by 2030.
+In other words, Africa will be having 42% of the worlds most innovative population by 2030 if we can provide with the right education and exposure.
+Otherwise, we will have in our hands the world most destructive population if we leave the youths unattended to.

 Happy International Youth day